common agricultural policy cap

 • Works with EU institutions to ensure that the contribution of organic farming’s to the CAP’s objectives is fully recognised, and that Member States provide adequate support for organic conversion and maintenance at the national – through rural development measures or ’Eco-schemes’, or a combination of both;

-• Collected messages, arguments, and visuals on the Common Agricultural Policy for its members (you need to be a member to access these, contact [email protected] for access rights and information about membership).
+• Collects messages, arguments, and visuals on the Common Agricultural Policy for its members (contact [email protected] for questions about membership).

 The Common Agricultural Policy

-The Common Agricultural Policy (CAP) consists of two ‘pillars’.
-The first pillar covers direct payments to farmers, often based on the size of a farm (direct payments per hectare), market measures (and greening measures in the current, and ‘Eco-schemes’ in the future CAP that will enter into force in 2023).
+The Common Agricultural Policy (CAP) entered into force on the first of January 2023 (until 2027), and consists of two ‘pillars’.
+The first pillar covers direct payments to farmers, often based on the size of a farm (direct payments per hectare), market measures and the so-called ‘Eco-schemes’.
 The second pillar covers rural development policy and includes support for agri-environmental and climate measures (AECMs), including organic farming.
 While the first pillar consists of 100% EU money, rural development policy is co-funded by national (and sometimes regional) budgets.

 Support for organic farming remains relatively limited compared to the overall CAP budget.
-Investments in organic farming (conversion and maintenance) account for around 1.5% of current EU agricultural spending.
+Investments in organic farming (conversion and maintenance) account for around 1.5% of current EU agricultural spending, and is forecast to account for 5% for the 2023-2027 period.
 Despite improvements over the past decades, sustainability is still not at the core of the CAP’s architecture, making the policy ill-equipped to address the challenges facing the agri-food sector.

 Organic farming holds great potential for farmers and consumers alike.
 The European Commission acknowledged this by setting a target of 25% organic land in the EU by 2030 in their Farm to Fork and Biodiversity strategies.
 Organic farming indeed delivers public goods in many areas, such as biodiversity, water quality, soil health and air quality (Sanders & Hess, 2019, our study “Organic farming and biodiversity – Policy options”).

 Organic farming also creates jobs and attracts young farmers.
 Policy support for organic farming is crucial to develop both organic production and demand, and balanced push-pull policies can increase the provision of public goods.
-To enable this, IFOAM Organics Europe advocates for the future CAP to offer organic farmers the possibility to receive support for conversion and/or maintenance from both the second pillar and/or the first pillar through Eco-schemes.
+To enable this, IFOAM Organics Europe advocates for a CAP which offers organic farmers the possibility to receive support for conversion and/or maintenance from both the second pillar and/or the first pillar through Eco-schemes.

 The CAP is the main policy instrument that could make the objectives of the Organic Action Plan, the Farm to Fork and Biodiversity strategies a reality.
 However, it needs a significant reform to become truly efficient to contribute to biodiversity protection, pesticides, antibiotics and fertilisers use reduction, and to further increase organic production and consumption.